omonimus1/competitive-programming/Lectures/data-structures/Lecture12.md

     if(temp == NULL || temp->next == NULL)
         return;

-    // Store pointer to the next of the niode to be deleted;
+    // Store pointer to the next of the noode to be deleted;
     Struct Node *next = temp->next->next;
     free(temp->next);
     temp->next = next;